I was 24 years old. A baby.

 Your new boss (the Director, VP, or CTO) cares about different things than when you were a dev.
 They are probably going to be a lot more focused on data and metrics because that’s all their boss cares about.
 So give it to them.

 This is why I started LinearB.
 At CloudLock we lacked a clear set of metrics for communicating engineering progress to the business.
 It was always just “are we on track to deliver feature XYZ by the deadline?”

 If you aren’t sure what metrics you should share, I put this guide together with 17 metrics that we use at LinearB now to track and communicate dev team performance.

 I loved being a dev team lead.
 The gratification was no longer instant like it can be when you’re directly building things.
 But it felt really good to help other people reach their potential.
 To watch them grow.
-And you’re in one of the most powerful positions in the company.
-The perfect place to tactically make things happen but also influence strategy.
+And you're in one of the most powerful positions in the company.
+The perfect place to tactically make things happen and also influence strategy.